 Because killing the man does not kill the idea.

-Donald Trump’s eerie similarities to the most hated man in modern history have given rise to hate crimes and legitimized extremist groups that once remained at the fringe of society.
+Donald Trump’s similarities to the most hated man in modern history have given rise to hate crimes and legitimized extremist groups that once remained at the fringe of society.
 It isn’t enough to speculate.
-If in 80 years people are talking about going back in time to kill Donald Trump, we will be in a very sorry state indeed.
+If in 80 years people are talking about going back in time to kill United States politicians of today, we will be in a very sorry state indeed.